dhellmann/pymotw-3/source/codecs/index.rst

 :mod:`codecs` provides classes that manage the data encoding and decoding, so applications do not have to do that work.

-The simplest interface provided by :mod:`codecs` is a replacement for the built-in :func:`open` function.
+The simplest interface provided by :mod:`codecs` is an alternative to the built-in :func:`open` function.
 The new version works just like the built-in, but adds two new arguments to specify the encoding and desired error handling technique.